 The hymen is the thin tissue around the opening to the vagina.
 Usually the hymen has an opening.
 This lets menstrual blood pass through the vagina.

 In rare cases, the hymen does not have an opening.
-This is called imperforate hymen.
-Doctors often diagnose it when a girl starts her period and has pain and pressure in the pelvic area.
+This is called an imperforate hymen.
+Doctors often diagnose it around puberty, when symptoms of pain and pressure in the pelvic area may start to occur.
 This is caused by the backed-up menstrual blood.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Medical Review:Sarah Marshall MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.